yadavarjun182/yadavarjun182/README.md

 <div width="100%" display="flex">
 <h4 align="left">-
 Web Developer with over 1200+ hours of hands-on experience in developing web applications. spend 400+ hours in data structures and building developing logic.
 Skilled in HTML, CSS, JavaScript, React, Node.js, MongoDB.
-Passionate about creating user-friendly and visually appealing websites.  </h4>
+Passionate about creating user-friendly and visually appealing websites.
+I am actively seeking a developer job and have been researching and applying to positions that match my skills and experience.
+I am confident in my abilities and am eager to learn new technologies.
+I am also open to learning new programming languages and frameworks.
+I am committed to staying up-to-date. </h4>

 <h4 align="left">- Currently looking for a new opprtunity</h4>
 </div>